hhhzzzsss/SongPlayer/README.md

 In this mode, you must place the necessary instruments yourself.

 If you try to play a song and the requirements are not met, it will tell you how many instruments of each type you need.

+### $toggleFlightNoclip
+*aliases: `$flightNoclip`*

+Toggles flight noclip.
+When enabled, your local player can clip through blocks when playing a song, but only while flying.

+### $songItem create \<song or url>
+### $songItem setSongName \<name>
+*aliases: `$item`*

+Encodes song data into an item.
+When you right click on such an item, SongPlayer will automatically detect that it is a song item and ask if you want to play it.
+These items, once created, can be used by anyone that is using the necessary version of SongPlayer.

+It will automatically generate custom item names and lore, but these can be modified or deleted without affecting the song data, so feel free to edit the items as you wish.
+SongPlayer only looks at the `SongItemData` tag.

 ### $testSong
 A command I used for testing during development.